The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 84.2%, 40 basis points better than the prior-year quarter.
-Operating margin was 16.8%, 240 basis points worse than the prior-year quarter.
-Net margin was 13.8%, 500 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 84.7%, 90 basis points better than the prior-year quarter.
+Operating margin was 18.7%, 190 basis points worse than the prior-year quarter.
+Net margin was 14.6%, 350 basis points worse than the prior-year quarter.
+(Margins calculated in GAAP terms.)

 - Add VMware to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+The Motley Fool recommends VMware.
 The Motley Fool owns shares of VMware.
-Motley Fool newsletter services recommend VMware.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.